 Six friends.
 One killer.
 Who do you trust?
-A teen girl is missing after a night of partying; thirty years later, the discovery of her body reopens a cold case in an absorbing novel featuring a small-town cop determined to finally get to the truth—for fans of Tana French and Kate Atkinson.
+A teen girl is missing after a night of partying; thirty years later, the discovery of her body reopens a cold case in “a scorching portrait of friendship and its betrayal.”
+(Nicci French).

 This searing, psychologically captivating novel marks the arrival of a dazzling new talent, and the start of a new series featuring Detective Chief Inspector Jonah Sheens.

 “A novel that literally makes you hold your breath then gasp out loud.”—Val McDermid

 “She Lies in Wait is an atmospheric, deeply satisfying, well-written mystery whose resolution rings true after lots of false leads and blind alleys.
 A remarkably adept first novel.
 One hopes there will be many more to come.”—Daily Herald

 “The mystery intrigues and twists, offering enough red herrings and moments of police procedural to please fans of the genre.”—Kirkus Reviews (starred review) “What a marvel!
 A corkscrew-twisty, knife-sharp thriller—yet it doubles as a tender ode to loss and longing.
 Prepare to be haunted.”—A. J. Finn, author of the New York Times bestseller The Woman in the Window

 Jonah was halfway up Blissford Hill when he felt the buzz of his phone in the zip pocket on the back of his Lycra.
 He was standing up on the pedals and slogging upward.
 He considered ignoring it, and then had a vivid image of his mum in hospital.
 And following that, he had a slightly stomach-turning thought that it might be Michelle.
 Which was just as irrational as every other time he’d believed it in the last eight months, but he thought it anyway.